-Languages using Ideographic Writing Systems
+5.3 Languages using Ideographic Writing Systems

-For ideographic languages, the process by necessity must orient itself on current best practice for the second level.
-As cut-offs are by necessity more arbitrary, they tend to follow existing subsets, based on national standards, educational targets or international efforts at creating core sets [IICORE].
-However, considerable development effort has been expended to arrive at workable repertoires and variants sets for these languages.
-The purpose of the reference LGR cannot be to replace these efforts by a de-novo approach, but must rest on careful review, and perhaps a conservative selection based on or close oriented on existing solutions.
+For ideographic languages, the process by necessity must orient itself on current best practice for the second level, while aiming for compatibility with the Root Zone practice to the degree possible, for consistency.
+As repertoire cut-offs are by necessity more arbitrary for ideographic writing systems, they tend to follow existing subsets, based on national standards, educational targets or international efforts at creating core sets [IICORE].
+However, considerable development effort has been expended to arrive at workable repertoires and variants sets for these languages, most recently in the context of the RZ LGR.
+The purpose of the reference LGR cannot be to replace these efforts by a de-novo approach, but must rest on careful review, and perhaps a conservative selection based on or closely oriented on existing solutions.

-The Japanese writing system mixes a fixed repertoire of Romaji (Ascii Latin subset) and Kana characters (Hiragana and Katakana) respectively, with an open-ended set of Kanji (ideographs).
+The Japanese writing system mixes a fixed repertoire of Romaji (ASCII Latin subset) and Kana characters (Hiragana and Katakana) respectively, with an open-ended set of Kanji (ideographs).
 Due to the open-ended nature of the Kanji repertoire, to achieve stability it has been common practice to use the same subset for all usage pertaining to IDNs.
 This set is called JIS X 208-1990 [JISX], specified by the Information Technology Standards Commission of Japan (ITSCJ) and consists of 6356 ideographs which cover all basic needs for the Japanese language.
-Because of strong consensus on that set, it is not expected that any further enquiry would result in a different set.
+Because of strong consensus on that set, it is not expected that any further enquiry would result in a different set; however any deviation from this set in the Root Zone LGR for Japanese should be taken into account.

-The modern Korean writing system mixes common use of ASCII Latin with a large, but fixed set of Hangul set [Johab] consisting of 11172 Hangul syllables.
+The modern Korean writing system mixes common use of ASCII Latin with a large, but fixed set of Hangul set [Johab] consisting of 11,172 Hangul syllables.
 Korea has also made use of an ideographic system (Hanja) but that is not in established modern use for identifiers.
 Hanja, like Kanji is an open-ended set.
 Given the lack of track-record, it is not expected that Hanja will be included in the second-level Korean LGR.

 The Chinese writing system also typically mixes the ASCII Latin and an open ended set of Hanzi Ideographs.
 There is no single authoritative source defining a Chinese set.
 There are several standards covering different Chinese communities.
-It is likely that a second- level Chinese LGR will benefit from the work currently done at the root level.
+While some slight differences exist between current practice on the second level and the Root Zone LGR, most of these differences reflect attempts to increase security and reduce the multiplicity of allocatable variants.
+It is likely that a second-level Chinese LGR will benefit from the work performed at the root level.